fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-because `MagnoliaJsEncoder.gen` has a higher priority than the `implicit` on the
+because `JsMagnoliaEncoder.gen` has a higher priority than the `implicit` on the
 companion of `Foo`.
+Magnolia does try to avoid these problems, but it does not
+always succeed, and it is silent when it picks something we did not intend.
+Full
-Full auto introduces a source of typeclass decoherence.
+auto introduces a source of typeclass decoherence.

 Some typeclass authors go one step further and put the `implicit def` on the
 companion of the typeclass, so there is no way to opt out.
 Such code should be